...Soap

 Considering what I have to contend with, I think I can be forgiven for not visiting my surgery more often.
 Not that I'm seeking your forgiveness.
 Frankly, it's none of your concern, and keeping your damn nose out of my business presents you with your best chance of avoiding a slap.

-But believe me, I have sometimes walked into that waiting room and seen dirt physically rising from those sweaty bastards like steam, and the atmosphere has more than once caused the fishmonger's next door to complain about the smell.
+But believe me, I have sometimes walked into that waiting room and seen dirt physically rising from those sweaty bastards like steam, and the atmosphere has more than once caused staff in the fishmonger's next door to complain about the smell.

 On the rare occasions when I have been unable to avoid treating my clientele, I have taken to doing it in the car park - where I feel considerably less besieged, and where my patients, going by the look of them, are considerably more at home.